Jaime C. Grunlan: High power factor polymer nanocomposites

 Grunlan has developed organic thermoelectric coatings for fabric that can harness a person's body heat to generate power.
 He created a paintable/printable material made of organic components and used polyaniline, graphene, and double-walled nanotubes deposited through layer-by-layer assembly technique.
-The resulting one-micron thick coating exhibited exceptional electrical conductivity (σ ~ 1.9 x 10^{5} S·^{m-1}) and Seebeck coefficient (S ~ 120 μV·K^{−1}) for a completely organic material.
+The resulting one-micron thick coating exhibited exceptional electrical conductivity (σ ~ 1.9 × 10^{5} S·^{m-1}) and Seebeck coefficient (S ~ 120 μV·K^{−1}) for a completely organic material.
 The thermoelectric power factor (PF = S^{2}·σ^{−1}) is among the highest values ever reported for a completely organic material and among the highest for any material measured at room temperature.
 In addition, he has authored a review paper which was featured on the front cover of Advanced Materials and his research in this area has also resulted in the issuance of a US patent.

 Grunlan's research in the field of thermoelectric properties of carbon nanotube (CNT)-filled polymer composites includes enhancing conductivity in affordable single-walled carbon nanotube (SWNT)-filled composites through the use of emulsion polymer, enhancing electrical and mechanical behavior with clay in SWNT/epoxy composites, and demonstrating the potential of polymer nanocomposites as lightweight thermoelectric materials.
 In 2010, he improved thermoelectric properties of (CNT)-filled composites through junction modification.
 Apart from this, having concentrated his research on liquid exfoliation of layered materials in a collaborative study, he highlighted WS_{2} and MoS_{2} as effective polymer reinforcements, whereas WS_{2}/carbon nanotube hybrid films showed high conductivity, promising thermoelectric properties.
 Furthermore, he participated in a significant study of nanoplatelet exfoliation in surfactant-water solution.